Objective of Litmus Milk Medium Test

 Gas production: bubbles in coagulated milk

-Negative test: color and consistency remain same
+Negative test: color and consistency remain the same

 Limitation of Litmus Milk Medium Test

-Litmus media reactions are not specific and should be followed up with additional tests for definitive identification of microorganisms.
+Litmus media reactions are not specific and should be followed up with additional tests for the definitive identification of microorganisms.

 Quality control of Litmus Milk Medium Test